FHA Streamline Refinance Loan

 | Jumbo | Requirements vary by lender | Varies by lender but higher than other options | Yes | Yes |

-*VA and USDA loans are regulated by the VA and HUD (respectively) and set general requirements, however, lenders can set credit score minimums above those benchmarks.
+*VA loans are regulated by the VA, which sets general eligibility equirements, however, lenders can set credit score minimums above those benchmarks.

 Are you eligible for a FHA home loan?